piaoger/MaxScriptWebServer/README.md

 # MaxScriptWebServer

-Embedded MaxScript WebServer to remote execute Maxscript
+It's an Embedded MaxScript WebServer to remote execute Maxscript.

+Notice: Only tested in 3ds MAX 2014 x64.

 ## how to use